Thiazole: Reactions

+Thiazoles are formyl synthons, but conversion of a thiazole to an aldehyde (R-Ar to R-COH) requires multiple steps: N-methylation with methyl iodide, organic reduction with sodium borohydride, and finally hydrolysis with mercury(II) chloride in water.

 Thiazolium salts

 Alkylation of thiazoles at nitrogen forms a thiazolium cation.
 Thiazolium salts are catalysts in the Stetter reaction and the Benzoin condensation.
 Deprotonation of N-alkyl thiazolium salts give the free carbenes and transition metal carbene complexes.